Open only to first-class passengers, the Titanic's gym offered some of the best workout equipment of the 1910s — until it went down with the ship.

-When the RMS Titanic set sail on April 10, 1914, many viewed it as a technological marvel — and the epitome of luxury.
+When the RMS Titanic first set sail on April 10, 1912, many saw the vessel as a technological marvel — and the epitome of luxury.
 Not only was the Titanic the largest ship in the world at that time, but it also boasted several impressive amenities, including a magnificent gym.

-Inside The Luxury Gym Of The RMS Titanic
+Inside The Luxurious Gym Of The RMS Titanic

-Though first-class passengers on the Titanic had paid top dollar for their voyage, they also forked over a small fee to use the Titanic gym.
-Anyone watching their waistline paid one shilling — about four or five dollars today — to use the gym.
+Though first-class passengers had already paid top dollar for their voyage, they were also charged a small fee in order to use the Titanic gym.
+Anyone watching their waistline had to pay one shilling per session.

-There, they exercised under the watchful eye of Thomas McCauley.
-One survivor described McCauley as “a ruddy cheeked, spry little man in white flannels.”
-The ship’s physical educator, McCauley oversaw Titanic gym activities and helped people use the machines.
+There, they exercised under the eye of the ship’s physical educator, Thomas McCauley.
+One survivor described McCauley as “a ruddy-cheeked, spry little man” who was clearly devoted to his job.
+At his posting, McCauley oversaw Titanic gym activities and helped people use the machines.

-McCauley may have also made sure that people followed the rules — the first and foremost of which dictated different gym hours for men and women.
-Women could use the Titanic gym from 9 a.m. to noon, and men could only use it from 2 p.m. to 6 p.m.
+McCauley may have also enforced the gym’s rules — like the different hours for men and women.
+The Titanic gym was only open to women from 9 a.m. to noon, and men could only use it from 2 p.m. to 6 p.m.

-From April 10 to April 14, people in first-class enjoyed the Titanic gym along with other amenities, like squash courts, an indoor swimming pool, and Turkish baths.
-But after the ship struck an iceberg around 11:40 p.m. on April 14, frightened passengers gathered in the gym — wondering if they’d survive the night.
+From April 10th to April 14th, customers enjoyed the Titanic gym along with other amenities, like squash courts, an indoor swimming pool, and Turkish baths.
+But after the ship struck an iceberg at 11:40 p.m. on April 14th, some frightened passengers gathered in the gym for the very last time.

-One of the first-class passengers who went to the Titanic gym as the ship sank was Richard Norris Williams.
-Richard had boarded the ship with his father, Charles, in Cherbourg, France.
+One of the first-class passengers who went to the Titanic gym as the ship sank was a young man named Richard Norris Williams.
+Richard had initially boarded the ship with his father, Charles, in Cherbourg, France.

-That night, Richard became one of the 706 Titanic survivors.
-He may have also been one of the last people to have ever seen the ship’s gym.
+That night, Richard Norris Williams became one of the 706 Titanic survivors.
+He was also one of the last people to see the ship’s gym.
 But of course, that was the last thing on his mind as the vessel went down.

 “I turned towards the ship.
-It was an extraordinary sight,” Richard later wrote.
+It was an extraordinary sight,” Richard Norris Williams later wrote.
 “As the bow went under, the stern lifted higher and higher into the air, then pivoted and swung slowly over my head.
-Had it come down then I would have been crushed.
+Had it come down then I would have been crushed.”

 “Looking straight up I saw the three propellers and the rudder distinctly outlined against the clear sky.
 She slid into the ocean.
 No suction.
 No noise.”

 Others who waited out the sinking in the Titanic gym were not so lucky.
-McCauley, who may have remained at his posting until the very end — ultimately went down with the ship.
+McCauley — who reportedly remained at his posting until the very end — ultimately went down with the ship.
 In all, about 1,500 people died that night.